 Crisis management is the process designed by the organization to deal with disruptive and sudden emergencies that threaten the business.
 It is the process of preventing and minimizing the crisis's damage to the company and its stakeholders.

 A catastrophic event can cause an upheaval in business operations, adversely impact finances, and severely redress the company's reputation.

 Expert PRs with extensive communication, social media, and reputation marketing skills have done well in executing damage control in the past.
 However, the era of the internet brings new challenges in the field.
 A comprehensive understanding of the SEO principle to manage online reputation is another aspect of managing a crisis.

-Needless to say, the best solution to deal with crises is to avoid them in the first place.
+The best solution to deal with crises is to avoid them in the first place.
 However, sometimes mistakes and unavoidable circumstances may arise.
-In this case, one has to be prepared to manage the situation and take some preventive measures.
+In this case, one must be prepared to manage the situation and take preventive measures.

-The individuals from diverse disciplines in the team will help in proper assessment of the vulnerabilities in the company.
+The individuals from diverse disciplines in the team will help in the proper assessment of the vulnerabilities in the company.

 In other words, they would be the spokespeople who are equipped to handle a variety of issues.
 Therefore, assign a single point of contact to multiple spokespersons to ensure consistent crisis management, on and off the internet.

 In-depth knowledge and identification of the cause are essential to fix the problem.
 Therefore, a resolution team should be assigned to gather extensive information, from potential security breaches to flawed contracts and policies.
 One has to delve deeper to understand the fundamental guidelines and prevent such a crisis.

 The first and foremost step towards recovery is repairing the company's online reputation.
 The internet would be flooded with articles negatively reflecting upon the company and its people.
 Hence, it is vital to strengthen your online presence and thumbprint by investing in SEO-customized pieces and online reputation management services.